Grouparoo Docs

 -h, --help display help for command

-command will run all schedules exactly once.
-We will not continue to process them as time progresses.
+• The grouparoo run command will run all schedules exactly once.
+We will not continue to add new runs as time progresses per a Schedule.
 You can choose to run non-recurring schedules as well via a flag.

 grouparoo start